Ultimatum

 The 1853 negotiations between Russian envoy, Prince Menshikov, and the Turkish Sultan about the protection of Orthodox Christians in the Ottoman Empire involved a series of ultimata.
 On 31 May, Russia threatened that the vassal states of Moldavia and Wallachia would be occupied if Menshikov's note was not accepted within seven days.
 This Punch cartoon satirises rejection of the ultimatum.

-An ultimatum (the last one); /ˌʌltɪˈmeɪtəm/; : ultimata or ultimatums) is a demand whose fulfillment is requested in a specified period of time and which is backed up by a threat to be followed through in case of noncompliance (open loop).
+An ultimatum is a demand whose fulfillment is requested in a specified period of time and which is backed up by a threat to be followed through in case of noncompliance (open loop).
 An ultimatum is generally the final demand in a series of requests.
 As such, the time allotted is usually short, and the request is understood not to be open to further negotiation.
 The threat which backs up the ultimatum can vary depending on the demand in question and on the other circumstances.

 The word is used in diplomacy to signify the final terms submitted by one of the parties in negotiation for settlement of any subject of disagreement.
 It is accompanied by an intimation as to how refusal will be regarded.
 English diplomacy has devised the adroit reservation that refusal will be regarded as an "unfriendly act", a phrase which serves as a warning that the consequences of the rupture of negotiations will be considered from the point of view of forcing a settlement.
 This opens up a variety of possibilities, such as good offices, mediation, the appointment of a commission of inquiry, arbitration, reprisals, pacific blockade and war.
 (Note: To these may be added a new unofficial method devised by the Turks in connexion with the Austro-Turkish difficulty over the annexation of Bosnia-Herzegovina, viz. the boycotting of the goods and ships of the natives of the state against which the grievance exists.
 This is a method open to weaker as against more powerful states, which can have serious coercive and even complicated consequences under the influence of democratic institutions.)